 1. Show the hidden devices in Device Manager

-2. Run the network troubleshooter
+2. Add the network adapter manually

 3. Update the driver for your wireless network adapter